 The programme also includes First Reconciliation (“First Confession”) usually celebrated in Advent.
 This is explained to the children in a way which emphasises God’s forgiveness and love.

 The adult catechists – supported by teenage catechists in leading the programme – are very experienced, and the programme is suitable for children of different abilities.
 There is much more information available via the Parish Office at the time when you enrol for the programme – please keep an eye on the newsletter.

 Altar Servers assist the priest during Mass, and it is wonderful that there are over 25 servers in the parish.
 The youngest are 8 years old; a child can begin serving as soon as they have made their First Holy Communion.
 There are many teenage servers, and young adult servers with experience to help train and guide new servers.

 Once they have served for a year, our servers are enrolled as members of the Guild of St Stephen.
 This national Guild offers further support for servers, including events such as the annual Mass at Westminster Cathedral, where 3,000 servers from across the country gather.
 There are also opportunities to serve the Bishop at Brentwood Cathedral.
-Each year, from 2021, there will be a social trip for our servers, to thank them for their dedication and help throughout the year.
+We arrange a social trip for our servers, to thank them for their dedication and help throughout the year.
 We thank parents, too, for encouraging their children to serve, and for bringing them to Mass early.

 Confirmation (School Year 11, age 15/16)

 Pope Francis speaks of young people as “creative” and “bold” and speaks about how your energy, questions and ideas are vital for the Church.
 He reminds us that young people are “at every moment, infinitely loved.”